SchwarzIT/onyx/.changeset/sharp-years-lie.md

 When importing Figma variables with format `SCSS`, the resulting `.scss` file will put the variables directly in the root of the file instead of nesting them inside a `:root` selector.

-The reason for this is that the variables must be importable / usable into other `.scss` files put nesting them instead a selector will make them unusable.
+The reason for this is that the variables must be importable / usable into other `.scss` files but nesting them inside a selector will make them unusable.

 **old:**